ON THIS PAGE: You will learn about the different types of treatments doctors use to treat people with melanoma. Use the menu to see other pages.

 Combining BRAF and MEK inhibitors

-The discovery that about 50% of melanomas have a mutated or activated BRAF gene has provided an important new direction in targeted therapy for melanoma.
+Dabrafenib and trametinib.
 There have been 2 clinical trials showing that the combination of dabrafenib, a BRAF inhibitor, and trametinib, a MEK inhibitor, is associated with better tumor shrinkage rates, delay in tumor growth, and longer life compared to vemurafenib alone, in 1 study, and dabrafenib alone, in the other study.
-As a result of these trials, the FDA approved the combination of dabrafenib with trametinib for the treatment of melanoma that cannot be surgically removed or metastatic melanoma with a BRAF V600E or V600K mutation in 2014.
-Using this combination would not be expected to help people who have melanoma that does not have a detectable BRAF mutation.
+As a result of these trials, the FDA approved the combination of dabrafenib with trametinib for the treatment of unresectable advanced melanoma and metastatic melanoma with a BRAF V600E or V600K mutation.
+This combination is not expected to help people who have melanoma that does not have a detectable BRAF mutation.

 In a more recent clinical trial, 1 year of treatment with the combination of dabrafenib and trametinib was shown to improve outcomes in people with stage III melanoma after the completion of surgery.
 This data led to the approval of this combination, in 2018, as an adjuvant therapy for people with stage III melanoma that has been removed by surgery.

-The most common side effects of treatment with trametinib combined with dabrafenib include fever, chills, tiredness, rash, nausea, vomiting, diarrhea, abdominal pain, swelling in the hands and feet, cough, headache, joint pain, night sweats, decreased appetite, constipation, and muscle pain.
-Interestingly, the combination of dabrafenib and trametinib reduces some side effects when compared to either of the medicines taken separately, including a lower rate of secondary skin cancers and rash.
+The most common side effects of this combination include fever, chills, tiredness, rash, nausea, vomiting, diarrhea, abdominal pain, swelling in the hands and feet, cough, headache, joint pain, night sweats, decreased appetite, constipation, and muscle pain.
+The combination of dabrafenib and trametinib reduces some side effects when compared to either of the medicines taken separately, including a lower rate of secondary skin cancers and rash.

+Vemurafenib and cobimetinib.
 A second BRAF and MEK inhibitor combination was approved by the FDA in 2015.
-It consists of the BRAF inhibitor vemurafenib and the MEK inhibitor cobimetinib (Cotellic).
+It consists of the BRAF inhibitor vemurafenib and the MEK inhibitor cobimetinib.
 A clinical trial has shown that the combination of vemurafenib and cobimetinib is associated with better tumor shrinkage rates, delay in tumor growth, and longer life compared to vemurafenib alone.
 The common side effects with this combination include tiredness, nausea, diarrhea, joint aches, sun sensitivity, rash, fever, liver irritation, and swelling in the hands and feet.

-In June 2018, the FDA approved a third combination, which includes the BRAF inhibitor encorafenib (Braftovi) and the MEK inhibitor binimetinib (Mektovi).
+Encorafenib and binimetinib.
+In June 2018, the FDA approved a third combination, which includes the BRAF inhibitor encorafenib and the MEK inhibitor binimetinib.
 A phase III clinical trial showed that this combination helped people live longer than those treated with vemurafenib alone.
 The most common side effects of this combination were fatigue, nausea, diarrhea, vomiting, abdominal pain, and joint pain.

 Researchers are also focusing on the development of targeted therapies for the KIT gene, which is mutated or present in increased numbers (extra copies of the gene) in some tumors in certain subtypes of melanoma, including lentigo maligna melanoma, mucosal melanoma, and acral lentiginous melanoma.
 Drugs currently being tested in clinical trials for people with stage IV, mutated KIT melanoma include dasatinib (Sprycel), imatinib (Gleevec), and nilotinib (Tasigna).

 Larotrectinib (Vitrakvi) is a type of targeted therapy that is not specific to a certain type of cancer but focuses on a specific genetic change called an NTRK fusion.
 This type of genetic change is found in a range of cancers, including melanoma.
-It is approved as a treatment for melanoma with an NTRK fusion that is metastatic or cannot be removed with surgery and has worsened with other treatments.
+It is approved as a treatment for unresectable or metastatic melanoma with an NTRK fusion that has worsened with other treatments.

 Chemotherapy is the use of drugs to destroy cancer cells, usually by keeping the cancer cells from growing, dividing, and making more cells.